 If water has accumulated on floors, begin removing it as quickly as possible to reduce the risk of structural damage, mold growth, and slipping hazards.
 Use towels, mops, a wet-dry vacuum, or any available buckets to start extracting water while you wait for professional help.
 The faster water is removed, the less time it has to seep into subfloors, drywall, or insulation.

 Mold can begin developing in as little as 24 to 48 hours after water exposure in warm, damp conditions.
-Michigan summers create exactly those conditions, which means spring and summer plumbing emergencies carry a higher risk of secondary damage if water removal is delayed.
-Move wet items out of the affected space and open windows or run fans to begin drying the area once it is safe to do so.
+Moving wet items out of the affected space and opening windows or running fans to begin drying the area are steps you can take immediately once it is safe to do so.
+Every hour of delay gives water more time to cause secondary damage that compounds the original repair cost.

 Step 7: Know When to Call an Emergency Plumber